kevinolega/homepage/schedule.md

 I'm working.
 I say no to all invitations.

 **wednesday**
 I'm working.
-I say no to all invitations.
+I say no to all invitations in the morning but may be available in the afternoon.

 **thursday**
 I'm running errands today but I may be open to a short meeting.
-[Click here to check my calendar](https://calendly.com/kevinolega/30min).

 **friday**
 I'm working.
 I say no to most meetings.
 I am also running errands today but may be open to a meeting within BF Parañaque or online.
-[Click here to check my calendar](https://calendly.com/kevinolega/30min).

 **saturday**
 Saturday is training day for me.
-[I may be available in the afternoon](https://calendly.com/kevinolega).
+I may be available in the afternoon.
 At six pm, I'm probably training at [PR City CrossFit](http://philippineislandliving.com/prcity) then I leave to hang out with my dog.

 **sunday**
 I'm in either Sucat or Alabang, playing with my dog, biking, drawing, going to church and seeing family.